suhas86/React-Would-you-rather/README.md

 - Leaderboard : To view board
 - Ask a question: Where user can ask a specific question

+## Folder structure
+- actions => All actions for users, questions and auth user can be found here
+- componets => Components required for this application can be found here
+- images => Avatars for each user has been placed here
+- middleware => index.js and logger.js
+- reducers => All reducers can be found here
+- utis => Where data is defined

 ## To run the app

 To istall packages